erfan007p/dashcore-lib/docs/core-concepts/address.md

-# Dash Address
+# GoByte Address

-Represents a Dash address.
-Addresses are the most popular way to make Dash transactions.
-See [the Dash documentation](https://dash-docs.github.io/en/glossary/address) for technical background information.
+Represents a GoByte address.
+Addresses are the most popular way to make GoByte transactions.
+See [the GoByte documentation](https://gobyte-coin.readthedocs.io/en/stable/introduction/information.html#glossary) for technical background information.

 ## Instantiate an Address